richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

    *Auditing captures actions like logins, schema changes, and policy modifications for later review and evidence.*

 9. **D** - It identifies unusual patterns or behaviors that may indicate a threat
-   *Anomaly detection spots deviations from normal activity—such as repeated failures or odd queries—that warrant investigation.*
+   *Anomaly detection spots deviations from normal activity - such as repeated failures or odd queries - that warrant investigation.*

 10. **B** - Continuous monitoring collects realtime metrics and alerts; scheduled reviews conduct periodic manual inspections
    *Continuous monitoring provides ongoing visibility through metrics and alerts, while scheduled reviews involve deliberate, regular audits of logs and configurations.*